bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

 published: false

 ---
-A workflow is a collection of steps, environment variables, and other configurations for a single `bitrise run`.
+A workflow is a collection of Steps, environment variables, and other configurations for a single `bitrise run`.

 ## Defining a workflow